DeanMauro/Orchestrator-RED/README.md

 ## Release Notes

+**v2.1.0**

+- The Request node now wraps the 2019.12 API, which includes several new calls.

 **v2.0.0**

 - Now supports both Cloud and On-Premise Orchestrators, which use different authentication schemes.
 For more information, see the official [UiPath documentation here](https://docs.uipath.com/orchestrator/reference#consuming-cloud-api).